 If you have combination or oilier skin, it may seem counterintuitive to use oils, but in my experience I have found that using the right oil has balanced out my skin.
 Of course, it’s not just about using a face oil – there are lots of other factors that will affect how your skin looks (other skincare products, lifestyle, nutrition etc.) but let’s save that for another post!

 The general rule of thumb when choosing products is that if your skin tends towards combination / oily and / or is prone to breakouts, look for high linoleic acid oils.
-These oils tend to be lighter, thinner, quicker to absorb and importantly, will not clog your pores – they tend to have a low comedogenic rating (note there are exceptions to this e.g. wheatgerm oil).
+These oils tend to be lighter, thinner, quicker to absorb and importantly, will not clog your pores – they tend to be less likely to clog pores (note there are exceptions to this e.g. wheatgerm oil).
 However, they are still effective at nourishing and balancing the skin.
 Good examples of these oils include: hempseed, safflower, evening primrose, grapeseed oil.
 It’s no surprise then that the first 3 feature in my face oils!
 In case you’re wondering why I didn’t just keep things simple with one oil, all oils have different textures, smell, shelf-life and one of the things I learnt through my experimenting was that single oils didn’t work as well as a blend of oils for me personally.
 For example, although hempseed is a high linoleic oil, it’s heavier in texture than safflower oil.
 Additionally, both oils have different nutrient profiles so every oil has something to offer.

-It goes without saying that the oils in my blends offer fantastic anti-ageing properties as well but I think I’ll save that for another post too!
+It goes without saying that the ingredients in my blends offer fantastic protective / healthy ageing properties as well but I think I’ll save that for another post too!